AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/FAQ.md

 ## How do I disable automatic full-screen playback for my mobile phone?

 -   If you use an iOS mobile phone, set the playsinline attribute to **true** to disable automatic full-screen playback.
 -   If you use an Android mobile phone, a video is played in full-screen mode in the Tencent browser or WeChat.
 By default, the Tencent browser hijacks the video tag to use the default player to play the video.
 In this case, the Dom element is overwritten.
 You cannot modify this default configuration of the Tencent browser.
 However, you can enable the immersive mode to prevent the Dom element from being overwritten.
-For more information, see [https://help.aliyun.com/document\_detail/62953.html?spm=a2c4g.11186623.2.33.31f8322csz6uNo](https://help.aliyun.com/document_detail/62953.html?spm=a2c4g.11186623.2.33.31f8322csz6uNo).
+For more information, see [How do I enable the immersive mode for the HTML5 player](/intl.en-US/FAQ/How do I enable the immersive mode for the HTML5 player?.md).

 ## How do I display the content in the highest available mode in Internet Explorer?